jupyterlab/frontends-team-compass/docs/team.md

 # Current JupyterLab Council members

-This page lists (alphabetically) the officially named JupyterLab Council.
+This page lists (alphabetically) the officially named JupyterLab Council members.

-## Active members

-Active council members are actively participating in the development, maintenance, planning, and discussion around projects in the JupyterLab Github organization.
+Council members are actively participating in the development, maintenance, planning, and discussion around projects in the JupyterLab Github organization.

 ```{eval-rst}